atea/join/README.md

-# Welcome to Git for Atea Norge
+# Welcome to GitHub for Atea

 ## 1 - Request service